 Each competitive situation leads to different strategy choices.

-4. A brand must look at the situational strategy, which starts with understanding your brand health, looking at both internal and external factors.
+4. A brand must look at the situational strategy, which starts with understanding your brand health and looking at both internal and external factors.
 Choose one of four potential situations:

 - Keep the momentum going